On Probabilistic $\omega$-Pushdown Systems, and $\omega$-Probabilistic Computational Tree Logic: Preliminaries

-The difference in formulas between PCTL and PCTL$^*$ is very clear: a well-defined PCTL formula is definitely a well-defined PCTL$^*$ formula.
-However, the inverse is not necessarily true.
-The semantics of PCTL$^*$ path formulas are defined as follows, over $\mathcal{M}$:
+The difference between PCTL and PCTL$^*$ is clear: every well-defined PCTL formula is also a well-defined PCTL$^*$ formula.
+However, the converse does not necessarily hold.
+The semantics of PCTL$^*$ path formulas over $\mathcal{M}$ are defined as follows: